Location: Glacier National Park – Montana, U.S.A.

 Difficulty: Easy Day Hike | Class 1 – Hiking with a low chance of injury

-The scenery on this hike is particularly stunning, with increasingly amazing views of Grinnell Lake.
+The scenery on this hike is particularly stunning, with increasingly amazing views of Grinnell Lake, (above photo).
 The color deepens as you gain elevation until it looks almost unreal.

 The color of the melt water surrounding the glacier was a deep aqua, reflecting the mountains above.

 It was really ideal to do this hike in the end of July.
 There was still snow dotting the peaks and wildflowers filled the fields below.
 The glacier is also in peak condition early in the season.
 Later in the season, there is more melt water which is beautiful as well, just not as much glacier to see.
 If you ever get the chance to come to Glacier National Park, this hike is definitely worth putting on your to-do list.
-Grinnell Lake is always so stunning and the views are great, right into the fall!
+The views are just so incredible all season long, right into the fall!

 *Note – Be sure to bring your bear spray on this hike.
 The trail is heavily used by bears.
-It’s best to hike with 4 or more people in your group.
+It’s best to hike with 4 or more people in your group if you can.